rheggebo/web-server-example/README.md

 ```

 ## Debugging
-First, stop the web server (if it is running) by choosing Kill Last Process in the juCi++ Project menu.
+First, stop the web server (if it is running).
+In juCi++, choosing Kill Last Process in the Project menu.

 In a terminal:
 ```sh